Cargill/splinter/cli/man/splinter-circuit-propose.1.md

 `--comments COMMENTS`
 : Adds human-readable comments to the circuit proposal.

+`--display-name DISPLAY-NAME`
+: Add human-readable name for the circuit.

 `-k, --key PRIVATE-KEY-FILE`
 : Specifies the full path to the private key file.